AcalaNetwork/hardhat-tutorials/NFT/README.md

 ```

 To prepare for the testing, we have to define the global variables, `NFT`, `instance`, `deployer`,
-`user`, `deployerAddress`, `userAddress`, `blockNumber` and `ethParams`.
-The `NFT` will be used to
+`user`, `deployerAddress` and `userAddress`.
+The `NFT` will be used to store the NFT contract
-store the NFT contract factory and the `instance` will store the deployed NFT smart contract.
-Both
+factory and the `instance` will store the deployed NFT smart contract.
+Both `deployer` and `user`
-`deployer` and `user` will store `Signers`.
-The `deployer` is the account used to deploy the smart
+will store `Signers`.
+The `deployer` is the account used to deploy the smart contract (and the one
-contract (and the one that will receive the `initialBalance`).
-The `user` is the account we will be
+that will receive the `initialBalance`).
+The `user` is the account we will be using to transfer the
-using to transfer the tokens to and check the allowance operation. `deployerAddress` and
+tokens to and check the allowance operation. `deployerAddress` and `userAddress` hold the addresses
-`userAddress` hold the addresses of the `deployer` and `user` respecitively.
-They will be used to
+of the `deployer` and `user` respecitively.
-avoid repetitiveness in our tests. `blockNumber` and `ethParams` will be used to set the transaction
-parameters of the deploy transaction.
 Let's assign them values in the `beforeEach` action:

 ```js
         let NFT;